 The next step is to eradicate the rot – removal and replacement of the affected timber and masonry.
 Any timbers that remain in place will need sterilising in order to completely eradicate any lingering spores that could easily manifest into a fresh dry rot infestation.
 Irrigation and sterilisation will also be required for any exposed areas where contaminated masonry is removed.

 Dry rot is a type of fungi that attacks timber in order to feed, destroying the cellulose and lignin of the wood in the process.
-This results in weakening of the timber and if left unchecked, it can severely weaken the timber’s structural integrity.
+This results in the weakening of the timber and if left unchecked, it can severely weaken the timber’s structural integrity.
 This may result in full replacement timber being required.

 Wood rots can affect all types of building, both old and new.
 Dry rot in London buildings and properties thrives in damp, moist environments, particularly areas where there is poor ventilation which is common in older buildings and basements.
 The rot appears as a fleshy ‘fruiting body,’ comprised of vegetative fibrous mycelium.
 In order for dry rot to form, there must be water/moisture in the atmosphere and a food source (timber).